 BEFORE SUBMITTING YOUR MAINTENANCE REQUEST, read this page in its entirety.

 Do you have a property maintenance emergency?
-If so, please do this: 1) call 719-492-5530 and 2) submit the issue in your tenant portal.
+If so, please call our maintenance hotline 719-355-8688 EXT 3 and 2) submit the issue in your tenant portal.

 What constitutes an emergency?
 In general, an emergency is anything that can cause damage to the property, or cause harm or habitability issues to residents.